raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/_index.md

 * run EC2 instances at low, predictable prices to optimize compute cost over On-Demand and Reserved instances
 * scale the EC2 instances based on workload needs without significant increase in budget

 Amazon EC2 Spot instances can be provisioned by a number of Services and APIs.
-This lab will walk through 4 different ways :
+This lab will walk through 4 different ways:

 * Amazon EC2 Auto Scaling group
 * Amazon EC2 Fleet API